 - Specialist Skis

-Now lets find out what type of skier you are.
+Now let us find out what type of skier you are.

 Beginner: you’ve never skied before.
 You’ve skied a few weeks/months/short seasons (or many years ago) and you’re learning to parallel turn.

 Intermediate: you can parallel turn and hockey stop on either side.
 You’re going faster and making shorter sharper turns on steeper terrain.
 You’re exploring red (Europe) or black diamond (North America) ski runs.